adamsilver/fdpb/08-an-upload-form.md

-# An upload form
+# An Upload Form

 Some forms involve users having to upload files: documents, images or anything else really.
 On the one hand, uploading a file is only marginally more complex than inputting text or selecting options.
 On the other, there are some nuances and opportunites that need to be taken into account.

 The problem increases by orders of magnitude as soon as you need to let users upload *multiple* files in one go.

-## A file input
+## A File Picker

-A file input is similar to most types of input.
-But instead of typing into it, the control just spawns a dialog in which to choose a file from your computer.
-Here's how it looks:
+A file picker (`input type="file"`) is similar to most types of input.
+But instead of typing into it, the control spawns a dialog in which users can select a file from their computer or device.

 ![File input](.)